Anti-Palestinian racism during the Gaza war: Germany

 Since February 2025, Berlin authorities have imposed restrictions on the use of the Arabic language and cultural symbols during protests.
-In certain instances, such as the demonstration held on 15 May 2025 [in Berlin], marches were limited to static gatherings.
+In certain instances, such as the demonstration held on 15 May 2025 [in Berlin] to mark the anniversary of the Nakba, marches were limited to static gatherings.
 Additionally, protestors have reportedly been subjected to intrusive surveillance—both online and in person—and arbitrary police checks.